 - Due to its lighter and shorter design, the Kalix might not be suitable for felling extremely large trees.

-- There have been some reports of defective axes being sent out, suggesting possible quality control issues at the factory.
+- Some reports of defective axes being sent out suggest possible factory quality control issues.

-Hults Bruk axes generally cost less than Gransfors – there’s less hype and marketing about them, so you can get practically the same quality for 20 to 30% less.
-Words don’t do it justice – check out the video below to see the fine craftsmanship on the Kalix!
+Hults Bruk axes generally cost less than Gransfors – there’s less hype and marketing about them, so you can get the same quality for 20 to 30% less.

 6. WoodlandPro Fallers Axe